mmeysenburg/ccla-hpc-workshop/docs/pages/optimizing-python-list-comprehension.md

 ![Loop vs. comprehension](https://i.imgur.com/SFw3ChO.png)

 It is clear from the plot that list comprehension is significantly faster than creating the list via a `for` loop!
+In fact, for the largest list, the list comprehension version is nearly twice as fast as the version that uses a `for` loop.

+{: .box-warning}
+**Tip:** If you participate in programming competitions, list comprehension can be a great way to get all of the numbers on an input line in a single list, with only one line of code: `nums = [int(x) for x in input().split()]`.

 ## List comprehension with an `if`